li-xiu-qi/pg-cache/README.md

 # PgCache

-`PgCache` is a synchronous caching library based on PostgreSQL, using SQLAlchemy for database operations.
+`PgCache` is a synchronous cache library based on PostgreSQL, using SQLAlchemy for database operations (the asynchronous version is called AsyncPgCache).

 ## Installation